Composite artifact colors: TRS-80 Color Computer

 The TRS-80 Color Computer (also known as Coco) two color 256×192 graphic mode allows the display of four colors by exploiting NTSC artifacts.
-It is not possible to reliably display 256 dots across the screen due to the limitations of the NTSC signal and the phase relationship between the graphics chip clock and colorburst frequency.
+It is not possible to reliably display 256 dots across the screen due to the limitations of the NTSC signal and the phase relationship between the graphics chip clock and color burst frequency.
 Using the first color set, alternating columns of green and black pixels are not distinct and appear as a muddy green color.
 However, switching to a white and black color set, instead of a muddy gray as expected, the result is either orange or blue.
 Reversing the order of the alternating dots will give the opposite color.
 In effect, the 256x192 two color mode becomes a 128×192 four color mode with black, orange, blue, and white available.
 Most CoCo games used this mode as it generates more useful colors than the ones provided by the native four color modes.